Sun 9 April 2023 | All Day

 Immanuel Church in Jaffa is a Lutharian Church built in 1904.
 They have services and concerts throughout Easter week, check their Facebook Page for more info. (address is Bar Hoffman Street 15).

-Want to learn more about holidays in Israel?
-Check out our Holidays in Israel Guide!
+Learn more about holidays in Israel – Check out our Holidays in Israel Guide!